Lemuel09/quinn-command-center/README.md

-# quinn-command-center
+# takumi-command-center
-The Quinn Command Center
+The takumi Command Center